 Elisabeth is the Principal and Founder of Carbon Wise, a group of energy and carbon advisors providing combined operational and embodied carbon services.
 Carbon Wise aims to bridge the gap between the realities of on-the-ground construction and the imperative actions needed to meet our climate targets.

 Elisabeth and her team have established themselves as leaders in the field, with a strong commitment to sharing their knowledge, often publishing case studies to advance research on high-performance buildings and participating in policy development.
-Their leadership and innovation have been recognized through multiple awards, including the BC Embodied Carbon Award (2023 and 2024), the HAVAN Trailblazer Award (2024), the BUILD LCA & Policy Award (2025), recognizing their impact on driving sustainable construction practices forward.
+Their leadership and innovation have been recognized through multiple awards, including the BC Embodied Carbon Award (2023 and 2024), the HAVAN Trailblazer Award (2024), and the BUILD LCA & Policy Award (2025), recognizing their impact on driving sustainable construction practices forward.

-Nick Bray | Nick Bray Architecture Ltd.
+Nick Bray, Principal | Nick Bray Architecture Ltd.

 11:00am – 11:15am